GlenHertz/REPLPromptTimes/README.md

 # REPLPromptTimes
-Enhances the Julia REPL prompt to include the run time of the previous command in the prompt.
+Enhances the Julia REPL prompt to include the run time of the previous command.

 ## Usage